CooperElektrik/TFM/README.md

 # Teaching Feeling

-An attempt of recreating TF in Minecraft.
+An attempt of recreating the game in Minecraft.
 There will be bugs.
 You should buy the game to support the creators.

 ## Intended use